RollerCoaster Tycoon (video game): Reissues and re-releases

 In September 2001, Infogrames Europe released a compilation called Totally RollerCoaster, which included the base game and the Loopy Landscapes pack on separate discs.

 In 2002, a compilation of the base game and both expansions in a single box, RollerCoaster Tycoon Gold was released by Infogrames in North America.
 It was re-released in 2003 as RollerCoaster Tycoon Deluxe, which included all the contents of Gold on a single disc.

 Deluxe was later released on digital distribution platforms such as GOG.com and Steam and in July 2014, these versions were updated to include European language localizations, which were previously available as separate retail versions.

 Xbox port

-A version for the Xbox was also released in 2003, which was handled by Frontier Developments and was published by Infogrames Interactive.
+A version for the Xbox was also released in 2003, which was handled by Frontier Developments and was published by Infogrames.
 The port was mainly the same as the original PC version and included both expansion packs, with controls adapted for a controller.